rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 ## Features in use by Mirrored Classic Queues that Simply need to be removed from Source Code or moved to a Policy

-The following features don't complete any function when quorum queues are being used.
+The following features don't complete any function when quorum queues are used.
 The best way to handle them is to completed remove them from the source code, or move them to a policy instead.